asilvas/image-pal/README.md

 | order | String | `distance` | Order of the returned color palette.
 By default will be ordered based on the distance between colors.
 Or `density` if cell density is desired. |

+### Logos

+In the case you're working with a logo where brand is everything, disabling `mean` to select the median color will avoid tampering with brand colors.

+`{ mean: false }`

 ## Performance

 While this library is light weight, if it's used with very large images it can still take a considerable amount of time.
 See [Helpers](#helpers) for high-performance production usage.